How does solar panels work

 - How do photovoltaic solar panels work

-- How to store the energy from solar panels
+- How to use power from solar panels

-- How to secure solar panels to roof
+- How to clean solar panels on roof